 Rotatory collimator design

 The rotatory collimator design developed at SLAC proposes a “consumable collimator” concept based on 2 round jaws with 20 flat facets that can be rotated to offer to the beam a fresh collimator material in case a facet is damaged [27].
 This design features a low-impedance and is based on standard non-exotic materials.
 It is conceived for a high-power operation, with a performing 12 kW active cooling system to withstand the extreme power loads experienced by the secondary collimators in IR7.
-A photograph of this device before closing the vacuum tank is given in Figure 11, where the rotatory glidcop (a copper ) jaws are visible.
+A photograph of this device before closing the vacuum tank is given in Figure 11, where the rotatory glidcop (a copper alloy) jaws are visible.
 The first full-scale prototype of this advanced collimator concept has recently been delivered to CERN [28] and is being tested in preparation of beam tests.
 The ultimate goal is to validate the rotation mechanism after high-intensity shock impacts at the HiRadMat facility, aimed at demonstrating that the concept of consumable collimator surface can indeed work for the LHC beam load scenarios.
 The precision accuracy of this prototype and the impedance are also being tested together with its vacuum performance.
+The vacuum measurements indicated that the SLAC prototype is suitable for installation in the SPS or even LHC.
+Optimum strategy for beam tests is being established based on these new results.